Joseline Peña-Melnyk: Housing

 During the 2022 legislative session, Peña-Melnyk introduced a bill to allow tenants to petition courts to shield records in eviction cases where the failure to pay rent was due to an income loss caused by the COVID-19 pandemic.
 The bill passed and became law on May 29, 2022.

 Immigration

+During the 2007 legislative session, Peña-Melnyk supported a bill that would make children of illegal immigrants eligible for in-state tuition at Maryland universities.
+In October 2012, she campaigned in support of Question 4, which upheld the Maryland DREAM Act.
 During the 2020 legislative session, Peña-Melnyk introduced a bill that would prohibit state law enforcement officers from referring cases to U.S. Immigration and Customs Enforcement.